9 Critical Employee Engagement Metrics Every Company Should be Tracking

 As every HR manager or leader knows, employee turnover is an expensive problem to have.
 In fact, it’s estimated that the cost of replacing an individual employee can range from one-half to two times the employee’s annual salary.

-Furthermore, recent research is suggesting that quitting is contagious.
-A study from The Wall Street Journal found for every five employees who quit, another employee left the company within six months.
+Furthermore, recent research suggests that quitting is contagious.
+A study from The Wall Street Journal found that for every five employees who quit, another employee left the company within six months.
 They also found that high performers tended to follow other high performers out the door, and low performers tended to do the same.
+Retaining the highest-engaged employees is essential for maintaining productivity and positive business outcomes, as these employees contribute significantly to organizational success.

-So, it's important to track voluntary turnover rate as an indictor for many facets of company health.
+So, it’s important to track the voluntary turnover rate as an indicator for many facets of company health.

-Calculate voluntary turnover rate by taking the number of employees who left voluntarily in a given period and dividing it by the total number of employees you had in that same period.
-Then multiple by 100 to get a percentage.
-Keep in mind that as a general rule, companies should aim for a turnover rate of 10% or less.
+Calculate the voluntary turnover rate by taking the number of employees who left voluntarily in a given period and dividing it by the total number of employees you had in that same period.
+Then multiply by 100 to get a percentage.
+Keep in mind that, as a general rule, companies should aim for a turnover rate of 10% or less.

-Retaining employees is not only cost effective, but it's good for morale and can be a sign of a healthy, engaged workforce.
+Retaining employees is not only cost-effective, but it’s good for morale and can be a sign of a healthy, engaged workforce.
+High retention rates often reflect strong workplace satisfaction among employees.

-To calculate retention rate, subtract the total number of employees who left from the total number of employees.
+To calculate the retention rate, subtract the total number of employees who left from the total number of employees.
 Then, divide that number by the total number of employees.
-Multiple this by 100 to get the retention rate percentage.
+Multiply this by 100 to get the retention rate percentage.

 Aiming for a retention rate of 90% or higher is ideal.